 George remains involved in community affairs, serving as a member of the Idaho Transportation Public Transportation Advisory Committee, Sandpoint Elks Club, and a member of the local posts of the Veterans of Foreign Wars, (Senior Vice Commander), the American Legion, and the Vietnam Veterans of America.

 George and his wife Jenise are members of Christ our Redeemer Lutheran Church and reside in Dover, Idaho.

-Mark Lliteras is an executive vice president and regional manager with Wells Fargo Commercial Banking based in Boise, Idaho.
-In his role, Mark oversees a team of commercial banking professionals who provide loan, treasury management, and deposit products to middle-market companies with annual revenues between $10 million and over $4 billion located in southern Idaho.
-Mark has been with Wells Fargo and its predecessor, First Security Corp, for over 40 years with the last 30+ years being in commercial banking.
+Mark Lliteras retired as an executive vice president and regional manager with Wells Fargo Commercial Banking based in Boise, Idaho.
+In his role, Mark oversaw a team of commercial banking professionals who provided loan, treasury management, and deposit products to middle-market companies with annual revenues between $10 million and over $4 billion located in southern Idaho.
+Mark had been with Wells Fargo and its predecessor, First Security Corp, for over 40 years with the last 30+ years being in commercial banking.

 He earned his B.S. in mathematics from Boise State University (BSU).

 Mark was active in the community, serving as treasurer of the Idaho Association of Commerce & Industry and on the Idaho Bankers Association board.
 In the past, he has been chairman and director of the BSU Foundation Inc., and has been involved with Idaho Business Week, Ada County American Cancer Society, Discovery Center, BSU Alumni Association, Boise Metro Chamber of Commerce, Pacific Coast Banking School, and St. Alphonsus Foundation.

 Mark Lliteras was born and raised in Boise.
 Mark and his wife have two grown sons.